ippontech/blog-usa/posts/jenkins-vs-aws-codepipeline.md

 # What is AWS CodePipeline?

 AWS CodePipeline is a fully managed CI/CD service, and is actually the orchestration of a few other AWS services including CodeCommit, CodeBuild, and CodeDeploy.
-While being an AWS service you can use CodePipeline to deploy to other servers running the agent.
+Because it is an AWS service, you can use CodePipeline to deploy to other servers running the agent.
 Since these are all managed services, there is no underlying infrastructure you will have to maintain.
 But managed services come with a cost.
-There is a cost for having an active pipeline, as well as the compute time required for build and some deployment operations.
+There is a cost for having an active pipeline, as well as the compute time required for building and some deployment operations.

 # Price comparison